 Limited Acceleration of Vesting.
-The 2017 Plan permits the Compensation and Stock Option Plan Committee to accelerate the exercisability of a stock option or stock appreciation right or the vesting of any other award granted under the 2017 Plan only on a participant's death or disability or in the event of a change in control under which the award will not be continued, assumed or substituted by the surviving entity or its parent.
+The Committee may accelerate the exercisability or vesting of an award granted under the Plan only on a participant's death or disability or in the event of a change in control under which the award will not be continued, assumed or substituted by the surviving entity or its parent.